 The area included in this effort is generally southwest Salt Lake County, including: South Jordan, West Jordan, Riverton, Herriman, Bluffdale, Copperton Metro Township, and the surrounding Unincorporated Salt Lake County in the Southwest portion of the County.

 The communities involved in this effort are South Jordan, West Jordan, Riverton, Herriman, Bluffdale, Copperton Metro Township, and Salt Lake County.
 Key state legislators will be included in Community Leadership Meetings.
 Transportation agencies will manage this effort with ongoing meaningful stakeholder involvement.
 The Wasatch Front Regional Council (WFRC) will facilitate this effort and support the work produced, utilizing remaining resources from the Transportation and Land Use Connection (TLC) program award of the Southwest Salt Lake County Vision, Salt Lake County, as well as contributions from the cities; UDOT and UTA have also awarded funding and will co-manage the transportation analysis in collaboration with WFRC.
-Fehr & Peers will be hired as a consultant; Zions Bank Public Finance may serve as a subconsultant for financial impacts analysis.
+Fehr & Peers will be hired as a consultant; Zions Bank Public Finance will serve as a subconsultant for financial impacts analysis.

 This effort builds upon the work from the Southwest Salt Lake County visioning effort, 2019-2020.
 The purpose of the Southwest Salt Lake County visioning effort was to be able to understand, communicate, and document how the communities in this area see their future together.
 That effort focused on existing conditions, and revealed a near-consensus that the most pressing issue is transportation.
 Therefore, moving forward, the focus is on analyzing and determining near- and potential long-term multimodal transportation solutions.
 The impact of local land use decisions on the feasibility and effectiveness of various transportation solutions will be evaluated.